aragon/nest/README.md

     - Inside that, create two files, [`team.md`](.github/templates/team.md) and [`roadmap.md`](.github/templates/team.md), where you present **your team** and **suggested roadmap**
     - **Create a Pull Request** to merge your submission into the Nest repository.
 In that Pull Request, be sure to fill in **all the relevant info** described in the [Guide for submitting a new Request for funding](Guide_for_submitting_a_request_for_funding.md)

+The difference between the proposal stage and the request for funding stage is that in the proposal stage we will focus on determing if the idea is worth pursuing and should be consider for a grant.
+In the request for funding stage we focus on determining if the team will be able to deliver and the feasibility of the timeline/roadmap, milestones and deliverables.

 > _Proposals should abstractly describe problems or products, not their implementations_